Last Updated on July 21, 2021 by PixelPluck

 What is street photography?
-Seems Wikipedia is about the only reference that’s come up with what could be called a dictionary definition.
-But you don’t need a dictionary to define it.
-Study the work of Henri Cartier-Bresson, Andre Kertesz, David Seymour (Chim), Robert Doisneau, Willy Ronis, Brassai, Walker Evans, Elliott Erwitt, Mark Riboud, Garry Winogrand, Helen Levitt and Robert Frank, who are only a few of the masters of street, and you’ll have a much better appreciation for what street photography is than words ever can give you.
+You don’t need a dictionary to define it.
+Henri Cartier-Bresson, Andre Kertesz, David Seymour (Chim), Robert Doisneau, Willy Ronis, Brassai, Walker Evans, Elliott Erwitt, Mark Riboud, Garry Winogrand, Helen Levitt, and Robert Frank are the masters of Street Photography.
+You’ll have a much better understanding for what street photography when you see their work.

-8. Don’t get in each others photos.
+- Don’t get in each other’s photos.
 Don’t take the same photo as someone else.

 Street Photography is an Attitude

-More than anything Street Photography is an attitude, it is an openness to being amazed by what comes your way, it is unlearning the habit of categorizing and dismissing the everyday as being ‘just the everyday’ and beginning to recognize that extraordinary, beautiful and subtle stories are occurring in front of you everyday of your life if you can see them.
-I actually think you can be a Street Photographer without a camera and without making photographs, it is really just the more insecure Street Photographers like myself that actually have to record and show off their ability to ‘see’.
+More than anything Street Photography is an attitude, it is an openness to being amazed by what comes your way, it is unlearning the habit of categorizing and dismissing every day as being ‘just every day and beginning to recognize that extraordinary, beautiful, and subtle stories are occurring in front of you every day of your life if you can see them.
+I think you can be a Street Photographer without a camera and without making photographs, it is just the more insecure Street Photographers like myself that have to record and show off their ability to ‘see’.

 Replacing your own Head

-Street Photography is primarily a spiritual and intellectual activity, it takes great awareness, mental presence, self confidence and faith, it’s like courting a beautiful girl or a large bull… the exposing of a photograph at the end is just the last blunt physical act that completes the process, it is a mistake to apply too much weight to that last part.
+Street Photography is primarily a spiritual and intellectual activity, it takes great awareness, mental presence, self-confidence, and faith, it’s like courting large bull… the exposing of a photograph at the end is just the last blunt physical act that completes the process, it is a mistake to apply too much weight to that last part.

-As a Street Photographer you are different, you are not like the others, you are an oddity both in society and in photography.
-In society you are odd because you are just standing their looking whilst everyone rushes past to their next shopping experience or intake of salty, sugary, fatty food.
-In photography you are odd because your motivation is not financial and you don’t go to photo trade shows unless it’s to people watch.
-You are really not part of either world, it can be lonely not talking about equipment and bags and not oiling the wheels of retail…. if it weren’t for online street photography forums you could feel isolated like some lonely eccentric.
+As a Street Photographer, you are different, you are not like the others, you are an oddity both in society and in photography.
+In society, you are odd because you are just standing there looking whilst everyone rushes past to their next shopping experience or intake of salty, sugary, fatty food.
+In photography, you are odd because your motivation is not financial and you don’t go to photo trade shows unless it’s to people watch.
+You are not part of either world, it can be lonely not talking about equipment and bags and not oiling the wheels of retail…. if it weren’t for online street photography forums you could feel isolated like some lonely eccentric.